-- (a) Each utility shall file department "Form E-6, Heating Value and Purity Report," dated April 2023 monthly with the department. - (b) Utilities shall include on Form E-6: - (1) The name of the utility filing the report; - (2) The month average in British thermal units (BTUs) with a breakdown for each day of the month, showing derivation based on location of each measurement, BTU measurement and associated volume, and, where applicable, days when peak shaving equipment is used; - (3) BTUs per cubic foot; - (4) Measurements for hydrogen sulphide and sulphur, if applicable; - (5) General remarks; and - (6) The signature, full name and title of the employee who supervised the preparation of the report, and date of signature.
+- (a) Each utility shall file with the department Form E-6 monthly. - (b) Utilities shall include on Form E-6: - (1) The name of the utility filing the report; - (2) The month average in British thermal units (BTUs) with a breakdown for each day of the month, showing derivation based on location of each measurement, BTU measurement and associated volume, and, where applicable, days when peak shaving equipment is used; - (3) BTUs per cubic foot; - (4) Measurements for hydrogen sulphide and sulphur, if applicable; - (5) General remarks; and

+(6) The signature, full name and title of the employee who supervised the preparation of the report, and date of signature.